em3ndez/tiny-web-server/README.md

 Additionally, a WebSocket endpoint is defined at `/messenger/chatback` that echoes back any message it receives, prefixed with "Echo: ", which we admit isn't a real world example.

-#### Connecting to a WebSocket using TinyWeb.SocketClient
+#### Connecting to a WebSocket using TinyWeb.WebSocketClient

-Here's an example of how a client connects to a server WebSocket using `TinyWeb.SocketClient`:
+Here's an example of how a client connects to a server WebSocket using `TinyWeb.WebSocketClient`:

 ```java
 public class WebSocketClientExample {